 I helped 100’s of start-ups with their marketing, and saw how different tactics and strategies worked in the real world (many failed miserably).
 I sold a wide range of products like industrial laser cutters, health supplements, seminars, books, and software.

 Exploring start up hubs around the world as a digital nomad

 In my mid-20’s I started spending a few months a year abroad, and exploring the start-up scenes in cities like Berlin and Bangkok.
 I’ve had the opportunity to work with and learn from some really awesome start-up entrepreneurs in different corners of the world.

 For the past three years I’ve been living as a full-time digital nomad and traveling the world with my wife, who also works in digital marketing.
-Here’s a picture of us in Italy (I only look this happy right after gelato or ice cream).
+Here’s a picture of us in Thailand.